cdbdev/python-doc/doc/python_hints.md

 ...TODO

+# mypy
+With the development of PEP 484 is that it was developed in conjunction with `mypy`, a project out of DropBox, which checks the types as you run the program.
+Remember that types are not checked at run-time.
+You’ll only get an issue if you try to run a method on a type that’s incompatible.

 # When to use
 As Guido and the mypy docs say:
 > The aim of mypy is not to convince everybody to write statically typed Python – static typing is entirely optional, now and in the future.
 The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in **large projects**, to improve programmer productivity, and to improve software quality.